-With that in mind, your property management solution should have search engine optimization (SEO) experts monitoring your listing and professional photography standards.
+With that in mind, make sure the property management solutions you consider have professional photography standards and search engine optimization (SEO) experts monitoring your listing’s performance.

-Only good news here: since Google uses their search functionality to surface vacation rental listings rather than a dedicated platform, there’s no cost to owners outside of what you’d need to pay a property management company that can make sure your home fully capitalizes on the potential.
+Only good news here: since Google uses their search functionality to surface vacation rental listings rather than a dedicated platform, there’s no additional cost to owners who are featured.
+Instead, you need to find a property management company that can maximize your home’s potential.

-We start by creating a professional listing in a search engine-friendly format that’s proven to work, complete with professional photography.
-Then, we put your listing on Airbnb, Vrbo, Booking.com, Google Vacation Rental, and evolve.com, partnering with each marketplace to make sure your home is always meeting top standards.
+We start by creating a professional listing in a search engine-friendly format that also comes with professional photography.
+Then, we put your listing on Airbnb, Vrbo, Booking.com, Google Vacation Rental, Expedia, Hopper Homes, and evolve.com — not to mention Homes & Villas by Marriott Bonvoy™ and a few other listing sites if your home qualifies — partnering with each to continuously adapt as the market does.

-Our hands-on, income-driving approach doesn’t stop there.
-From revenue analysts who leverage an exclusive dynamic revenue management tool to in-house specialists who handle guest communications on your behalf, Evolve works for you in a way an individual marketplace can’t — all for an industry-low 10% management fee.
+Of course, we also have experts who leverage our exclusive technology and in-house specialists who handle guest communications on your behalf — meaning Evolve works for you in a way an individual marketplace can’t, and it’s all done for an industry-low fee.

-At the end of the day, we want it to be easy to earn more and stress less.
-If you’re interested in learning more, hop down to the form below to start a conversation with one of our pros today.
+If you’re interested in learning more, hop down to the form below to see if you qualify for our services and kickstart a conversation with one of our vacation rental pros.